AnoojBiju/Openwrt-Prplmesh/CONTRIBUTING.md

 * Push and create a merge request.
 * Check out the development branch and rebase on the hotfix branch.
 This will automatically remove the fix commit.

-If a MR is in WIP state and it becomes ready (i.e. you did the necessary fixups and rebased on master), please remember to remove the "WIP state".
+If a MR is in "Draft" state and it becomes ready (i.e. you did the necessary fixups and rebased on master), please remember to remove the "Draft" state.
-TODO: a good example of a merge request with review, discussion, and several iterations is https://gitlab.com/prpl-foundation/prplmesh/prplMesh/-/merge_requests/???
+TODO: a good example of a merge request with review, discussion, and several iterations is https://gitlab.com/prpl-foundation/prplmesh/prplMesh/-/merge\_requests/???

 ### Testing